rogerUserGitHub/text-flag/README.md

 ## Disclaimer

 ClearLabel is a tool for informational purposes only.
-It highlights brands based on publicly available data related to ethical concerns, such as environmental practices, labor conditions, and political controversies.
+It highlights brands based on publicly available data related to ethical concerns, such as environmental practices, labor conditions, and controversies.
 The extension does not make legal claims or definitive judgments about any company.
 Users should independently verify any information before making decisions.
 The developer is not liable for any actions taken based on the extension’s content.

 ## License